codeshort/Glorify/README.md

 - 	Open command prompt
 - 	Change the current directory to Glorify using command "cd dirName"
 - 	Then use the following command to install packages "npm install"

-   Running the project:-
+-   Anyone cloning project must have their own .env file that will conatin the APIs link and database connection link Running the project:-
 - 	Open command prompt
 - 	Change the current directory to Glorify using command "cd dirName"